 Brad Cathers was first elected to the Yukon Legislative Assembly in the general election of the 31st Legislative Assembly on November 4, 2002.
-He was re-elected in the general elections of the 32nd Legislative Assembly on October 10, 2006 and October 11, 2011.
-Mr. Cathers was appointed Government House Leader on November 5, 2011.
-He had previously served as Government House Leader from December 12, 2005 to August 28, 2009.
+He was re-elected in the general elections of the 32nd Legislative Assembly on October 10, 2006; the 33rd Legislative Assembly on October 11, 2011 and the 34th Legislative Assembly on November 7, 2016.

-Mr. Cathers was first sworn in as a member of the Executive Council (Cabinet) on December 12, 2005 and became the youngest Minister of Health and Government House Leader in Canada.
+Mr. Cathers was first sworn in as a member of the Executive Council (Cabinet) on December 12, 2005.
 He was re-appointed to Cabinet on October 28, 2006 and on November 5, 2011.

-Mr. Cathers’ experience includes service as Minister of Health and Social Services, Minister of Energy, Mines and Resources, Minister of Community Services, Minister responsible for the Yukon Housing Corporation, Minister responsible for the Yukon Workers' Compensation Health and Safety Board, Minister responsible for Yukon Liquor Corporation and Yukon Lottery Commission), Minister of Justice and Minister responsible for the Yukon Development Corporation and the Yukon Energy Corporation.
+Mr. Cathers’ Cabinet experience includes service as Minister of Health and Social Services, Minister of Energy, Mines and Resources, Minister of Community Services, Minister responsible for the Yukon Housing Corporation, Minister responsible for the Yukon Workers' Compensation Health and Safety Board, Minister responsible for the Yukon Liquor Corporation (including the Yukon Lottery Commission), Minister of Justice and Minister responsible for the Yukon Development Corporation and the Yukon Energy Corporation.